We have listed

 Q: When can I have my deposit returned?

-process ensure that all bills have been paid
+final utility bills have been paid in full.

 Q: What is fair wear and tear?